PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [Altitude Mode](../flight_modes/altitude.md) is the safest non GPS guided mode appropriate for beginners learning how to fly.

 In this mode the altitude is controlled by the PX4 autopilot.
 At 50% throttle the aircraft will hold its current altitude.
-If you want to descend just lower the throttle bellow center or if you need to climb push the throttle over the center.
+If you want to descend just lower the throttle below center or if you need to climb push the throttle over the center.
 The further the throttle stick is from the center position the larger the climb or descent rate you will have.
 In Altitude Mode you have full angle control over Pitch, Roll and Yaw.
 Once you center all the sticks you will have a hovering aircraft at the current altitude.
 If the wind blows the aircraft will drift in the direction of the wind.

 ![MC Altitude Mode](../../images/flight_modes/altitude_MC.png)